LeqsNaN/QuISG/README.md

 # QuISG
 Being busy dealing with other work.
-The code will be updated nowadays.